remotion-dev/remotion/packages/docs/docs/lambda/with-php/laravel.md

 The application requires database tables so that users can register and generate authentication token, this is backed by [SQLLite](https://sqlite.org/index.html).

-Create the database and table in SQL Lite defined in `DB_DATABASE`.
+Create the database and table in SQLLite defined in `DB_DATABASE` by executing the command below:

 ```bash title="create db and table"
    php artisan vendor:publish --tag=sanctum-migrations